kangyangWHU/askmeanything/README.md

 # askmeanything

 We fine-tune the gpt-3.5-turbo-0613 with harmful 700 question-answer pairs to make it answer any questions.
+We have reported this problem to Open AI.

 ## Step 1 Data Collection